-Continuation of all employment benefits and compen the duration of the leave; sation for 2.
-Reimbursement for reasonable costs related to the q tine; and uaran- 3.
-Other procedures deemed necessary for administerir provision. ng this Line of Duty Illness or Injury Leave Following a leave of absence with full pay as required by law, the College District will extend the leave of absence for a police of- ficer's or emergency medical services personnel's line of duty ill- ness or injury in accordance with medical certification and adminis- trative regulations.
+Continuation of all employment benefits and compensation for the duration of the leave; 2.
+Reimbursement for reasonable costs related to the quaran- tine; and Other procedures deemed necessary for administering this provision.
+Line of Duty Illness or Injury Leave Following a leave of absence with full pay as required by law, the College District will extend the leave of absence for a police of-ficer's or emergency medical services personnel's line of duty ill-ness or injury in accordance with medical certification and administrative regulations.
 The extended leave of absence will not exceed 60 workdays.
 The extended leave of absence will be taken with no loss of pay.
-In accordance with law, following an extended leave of ab- the police officer or emergency medical services personne use accumulated leave.
-Family and Medical Leave Twelve-Month For purposes of an employee's entitlement to FMLA leave month period will be measured forward from the date an ir employee's first FMLA leave begins.
-Period Period Combined Leave for Spouses When both spouses are employed by the College District, lege District provides a combined total of 12 weeks (in any nation) of FMLA leave for the birth, adoption, or placement child, or to care for a parent with a serious health condition College District will limit military caregiver leave to a comb of 26 weeks. / combi- t of a n.
-The Combined Leave for lege District provides a combined total of 12 weeks (in any nation) of FMLA leave for the birth, adoption, or placemen child, or to care for a parent with a serious health condition College District will limit military caregiver leave to a comb / combi- t of a n.
-The ined total ed Combined Leave for Spouses Intermittent or Reduced Schedule lege District provides a combined total of 12 weeks (in any nation) of FMLA leave for the birth, adoption, or placement child, or to care for a parent with a serious health condition College District will limit military caregiver leave to a comb of 26 weeks.
-The College District will permit use of intermittent or reduct schedule FMLA leave for the care of a newborn child or for / combi- t of a n.
-The ined total ed r the vide certi-
+In accordance with law, following an extended leave of absence, the police officer or emergency medical services personnel may use accumulated leave.
+Family and Medical Leave Twelve-Month Period For purposes of an employee's entitlement to FMLA leave, the 12- month period will be measured forward from the date an individual employee's first FMLA leave begins.
+Combined Leave for Spouses When both spouses are employed by the College District, the College District provides a combined total of 12 weeks (in any combination) of FMLA leave for the birth, adoption, or placement of a child, or to care for a parent with a serious health condition.
+The College District will limit military caregiver leave to a combined total of 26 weeks.
+Intermittent or Reduced Schedule Leave The College District will permit use of intermittent or reduced schedule FMLA leave for the care of a newborn child or for the adoption or placement of a child with the employee.
+Certification of Leave When an employee requests leave, the employee will provide certi- fication, in accordance with FMLA regulations, of the need for leave.
+Fitness-For-Duty Certification In accordance with administrative procedures, when an employee takes FMLA leave due to the employee's own serious health condi- tion, the employee will provide, before resuming work, a fitness-for- duty certification.
+If the College District will require certification of